django-tiptap/django_tiptap/README.md

     ],
-    "placeholderText": "Begin typing here...",  # set None to skip display "unsavedChangesWarningText": "You have unsaved changes",  # set None to skip display "lang": "EN" # if you want to use default tooltips and translations, use this.
+    "placeholderText": "Begin typing here...",  # set None to skip display "unsavedChangesWarningText": "You have unsaved changes",  # set None to skip display "lang": "EN",  # if you want to use default tooltips and translations, use this.
 Valid Options => EN/DE(for now) "tooltips": {
         # if you want to use your custom tooltips(maybe because you don't prefer default or the language you want isn't there)
         "bold": "Bold | (ctrl / ⌘) + B",